robusta-dev/holmesgpt/README.md

 ## Installation

-First you will need an OpenAI API key, or the equivalent for another model.
-The install with one of the below methods:
+First you will need <a href="#getting-an-api-key">an OpenAI API key, or the equivalent for another model</a>.
+Then install with one of the below methods:

 <details>
 <summary>Prebuilt Docker Container</summary>